 Google Shopping Ads are generated via a product feed that comes from your commerce website and ties in with your Google Merchant account.
 By configuring a few settings, you can control which categories of products, or individual products, appear in shopping ads.
 This is quite convenient for businesses with a large inventory and/or a small budget because it allows for automation of ads, easy keyword designation, and provides data to help optimize performance.

-How Do Google Shopping Ads Differ from Google Text Ads?
+How Do Google Shopping Ads Differ from Google Search Ads?

 - Google Shopping Ads include product photos, whereas Google Ads include only words.
 A picture is worth a thousand words and in the image-dominated digital environment, words alone are rarely enough to capture the click of searching shoppers.